What Is Google Gemma 4? Architecture, Benchmarks, and Why It Matters

 The Apache 2.0 License Shift

-Previous Gemma releases used a custom license with restrictions on commercial use and content policies.
-Gemma 4 ships under Apache 2.0 — the same permissive license used by Qwen 3.5 and more open than Llama 4’s community license.
+Previous Gemma releases used a custom license with commercial-use restrictions and a content acceptable-use policy.
+Gemma 4 ships under Apache 2.0 — the same permissive license used by Qwen 3.5 and notably more open than Llama 4’s community license, which still includes a 700M MAU threshold and acceptable-use clauses.

-This means no monthly active user limits, no acceptable-use policy enforcement, and full freedom for sovereign and commercial AI deployments.
-For organizations building products on open models, the licensing clarity matters as much as the benchmark numbers.
+This means no monthly active user limits, no AUP enforcement, and full freedom for sovereign and commercial AI deployments.
+For organizations building products on open models, the licensing clarity often matters as much as the benchmark numbers — Apache 2.0 is well-understood by procurement and legal teams, which materially shortens enterprise adoption timelines.

 Bottom Line